The U.S. birth rate is falling. Here’s how other countries have tried to convince people to have more kids.

 Japan

-Declining fertility rates and an aging population have been a source of concern in Japan for decades, but births have risen in some parts of the country where parents receive no-strings-attached cash grant for each child.
-One town that witnessed an increase in births provides a series of cash incentives that start at roughly $940 for a first child, and go up to roughly $9,400 for a fourth.
+Declining fertility rates and an aging population have been a source of concern in Japan for decades, but births have risen in some parts of the country where parents receive no-strings-attached cash grants for each child.
+One town that witnessed an increase in births provides cash incentives that start at roughly $940 for a first child and go up to roughly $9,400 for a fourth.

 Overall, however, Japan continues to witness some of the fastest population decline in the world.
 The government has responded with steps to allow more foreign workers, a move intended to ensure that the country doesn’t run out of nurses, farmworkers or mechanics.
 But some question whether that strategy goes far enough, since guest workers typically lack the option to become permanent residents of Japan, or even to bring their families with them.